-The decrease in non-operating expense is directly related to increases in interest income and reductions in interest expense on long-term debt.
+The increase in non-operating expense is directly related to decreases in interest income.

 CASH FLOWS

 The Statements of Cash Flows show what impact the utility's activities had on cash and cash equivalents.
 This financial statement can often reflect the liquidity situation of the utility.
 If a trend of decreasing cash balances over a period of years occurs without any additional capital funding or change in revenues and expenses, the entity may become unable to meet its short-term obligations to creditors.
 Increases in cash over a one year time frame may be nothing more than financing of a capital project that will be constructed over a period of years.
 A scenario of decreasing cash position may occur if an entity self-funds a capital asset that is anticipated to generate returns in future periods thereby increasing cash flows.